-A district may purchase goods or services directly from a vendor under a contract listed on a schedule developed under Government Code Chapter 2155, Subchapter I. A district contracting for the purchase of an automated information system under a contract listed on a schedule shall comply with Government Code 2157.068(e-1) (Purchase of Information Technology Commodity Items) [see Automated Information System, above].
-A purchase authorized by this provision satisfies any requirement of state law relating to competitive bids or proposals.
+An ESC may purchase goods or services directly from a vendor under a contract listed on a schedule.
+An ESC contracting for the purchase of an automated information system under a contract listed on a schedule shall comply with Government Code 2157.068(e-1) (regarding purchase of information technology commodity items) [see Automated Information System, above].
+An authorized purchase satisfies any requirement of state law relating to competitive bids or proposals.

 The price listed for a good or service under a multiple award contract is a maximum price.
-A district may negotiate a lower price for goods or services under a contract listed on a schedule developed under Government Code Chapter 2155, Subchapter I.
+An ESC may negotiate a lower price for goods or services under a contract listed on a schedule.

 Gov't Code 2155.504

 Cooperative Purchasing Program